Jensemann/Creality-K1-Max-Pause-Macro/README.md

 ## Purpose
 This instrution will describe how to implement the required macros for the Creality K1 / K1 Max printers to be able to PAUSE and RESUME a print from GCODE, or from the Klipper UI like Mainsail.

+## Disclaimer
+All changes you apply will be at your own risk.

 ## How it works
 The K1 and K1 Max 3d printers are based on Klipper as a software.
 Klipper support several gcode commands, but does not implement [every possible g Code command](https://www.klipper3d.org/G-Codes.html).
 Therefore, we need to extend the GCODE commands to implement a PAUSE functionality.